jaswanth422/flam/README.md

 ## AI usage note

-I used OpenAI Codex as a pair-programming assistant for implementation, refactoring suggestions, test-case generation, UI iteration, deployment troubleshooting, and README drafting.
+I used OpenAI Codex as a pair-programming assistant for implementation, refactoring suggestions, test-case generation
  I supplied the product requirements and constraints, reviewed the generated changes, tested the behavior, corrected issues, and made the final architecture and product decisions.